-Yeah, so it could be coaching in osteopathy or coaching and chiropractic, so coaching in running your business, and learning either all the skills or communication, getting the confidence finding your voice, or coaching in, if you're having staff, how to work with staff and effective ways of managing and supporting staff and colleagues and so on.
+Yeah, I think, you know, we, we need to have a sense of ego.
+But, you know, by the time I set up my practice, I had been referring out with so many practitioners that I could contact them and say, Would you like to come and work with me under the same roof?
+And and I had a group of people that I liked, and I knew who they were and I trusted.
+And then when they came to work with me, you know, people kind of knew about them as well.
+So I think that's a it's a wonderful way to start out.
+It's, I would also say get coaching.
+I think it's incredibly powerful to get coaching.
+It can be so tell us Yeah, yeah, so it could be coaching in osteopathy or coaching and chiropractic so coaching in, in running your business, and and, and learning either all the skills or communication, getting the confidence finding your voice, or come coaching in.
+If you're having staff in how to work with staff and effective ways of managing and supporting staff and colleagues and so on.
 I think you are missing a trick if you don't get coaching at some point in your life and you grow from that.
-You really do.

-I had an interesting chat with an osteopath called Elizabeth Curphey recently, the show was all about setting up in practice mainly for new graduates, but it was aimed also at people who are, you know, either reestablishing a practice and it was business guidance and that sort of thing and one of the key things that came out of that, particularly for those coming new into the profession, is find mentoring.
-And in our clinic, the mentoring comes, or the coaching comes from the practitioners who are in the clinic.
-But of course, you could phone up a local practitioner or someone who doesn't feel you're a competitor and say, look, can I come and shadow you?
-Can you teach me what it's like to be in practice and you can learn an enormous amount from that sort of thing, can't you?
+You really do have an interesting chat.
+I had an interesting chat with an osteopath called Elizabeth curvy recently who was hurt the show was all about setting up in practice mainly for new graduates but it was aimed also at people who are, you know, either reestablishing a practice and it was business guidance and that sort of thing.
+And one of the key things that came out of that, particularly for those coming new into the profession is find mentoring And in our clinic the mentoring comes from the from the author coaching comes from the practitioners who are in the clinic.
+But of course you could you could phone up a local practitioner or someone who's who doesn't feel you're a competitor and say, Look, can I come and shadow you?
+Can you teach me how what it's like to be in practice and, and you can learn an enormous amount from that sort of thing can't do.
 And they can learn a lot as well.
-Because actually, we old crusty people, we've been out of college for so long, they're teaching things now that we don't know about.
-It might be useful to know.
+Because actually, we old crusty people, we've been out of college for so long, they're teaching things now that we don't know about might be useful, it might be useful to know mine that.